List of Indian Premier League awards

 The Indian Premier League (IPL) is a Twenty20 cricket competition based in India.
 The tournament honours players with several awards at the end of each season.
-They are Orange Cap, Purple Cap, Maximum Sixes Award, Most Valuable Player and Emerging Player of the Year Etc.
+These include the Orange Cap, Purple Cap, Maximum Sixes Award, Most Valuable Player and Emerging Player of the Year, among others.

 Orange Cap

 The Orange Cap, currently known as the Aramco Orange Cap for sponsorship reasons, is presented to the leading run scorer in the Indian Premier League (IPL).
 It was introduced on 25 April 2008, a week after the start of the inaugural season of the IPL.
 The batsman with most runs in the tournament during the course of the season would wear the Orange Cap while fielding, with the overall leading run-scorer at the conclusion of the tournament winning the actual Orange Cap award on the day of the season's final.
 Brendon McCullum became the first player to wear the Orange Cap, and Shaun Marsh became the first winner of the award.
-So far David Warner has won the cap thrice followed by Chris Gayle who has achieved the feat twice.
-Virat Kohli scored the most runs (973) in a single edition of the tournament in the 2016 Indian Premier League.
+So far David Warner has won the cap thrice followed by Chris Gayle and Virat Kohli who have won it twice.
+Kohli scored the most runs (973) in a single edition of the tournament in the 2016 season.

 The then IPL chairman and commissioner Lalit Modi said of the initiative, "Cricket is often remembered and recorded as statistics and not by material distinctions.
 The DLF Indian Premier League will create a distinction for the best performing batsman, which will be cherished and valued by each player through this initiative.
 The purpose of this initiative is to be innovative, create another unique piece of history that sets the DLF Indian Premier League apart from the crowd, and to reward outstanding achievements by the players."